 BACKGROUND AND CREDENTIALS

 Jeanice Barcelo is a former adjunct college professor with a master’s degree in sociology and women’s studies.
-She has taught numerous classes on several college campuses with her expertise being in the area of gender issues, human sexuality, pre- and perinatal psychology, and conscious birth and parenting.
+She has taught numerous classes on several college campuses with her expertise being in the area of gender issues, human sexuality, pre- and perinatal psychology, as well as pregnancy, birth and parenting.

-Jeanice is a also a certified Jin Shin instructor and practitioner with nine years of experience using subtle energy medicine for the resolution of primal shock and trauma.
+Jeanice is a also a certified Jin Shin instructor and practitioner with 15 years of experience using subtle energy medicine for the resolution of primal shock and trauma.
 Jeanice has studied in-depth the impact that early trauma has on the human mind/body system, and, in particular, the ways in which prenatal and birth trauma effect the development of the fetal nervous system and brain.
-Through her own personal life experience, in combination with several years of intense training with Dr. Stephanie Mines (http://tara-approach.org), Jeanice has come to a deep understanding of how early overwhelming experiences can influence one’s health and personality throughout life and can cause a variety of disorders later in life including, but not limited to, repetitive relationship problems, chronic health issues, drug and alcohol addiction, uncontrollable violence and criminal behavior, chemical imbalances in the brain, fertility issues, severe depression, and an inability to lead a joyful, healthy life.
+Through her own personal life experience, in combination with several years of intense training, Jeanice has come to a deep understanding of how early overwhelming experiences can influence one’s health and personality throughout life and can cause a variety of disorders later in life including, but not limited to, repetitive relationship problems, chronic health issues, drug and alcohol addiction, uncontrollable violence and criminal behavior, chemical imbalances in the brain, fertility issues, severe depression, and an inability to lead a joyful, healthy life.

-Jeanice offers educational seminars and teacher trainings, healing and counseling for birth trauma, as well as workshops and programs designed especially for men.
+Jeanice offers educational seminars, classes and parenting programs, one-on-one pregnancy preparation services, healing and counseling for birth trauma, as well as workshops and programs designed especially for men.
 She can be reached via email at email@example.com.

 “BIRTHING A NEW FUTURE”

-The course you are about to review is designed to examine cultural practices and beliefs in the areas of sexuality, pregnancy, childbirth and parenting.
-By utilizing cross-cultural anthropological data as a method of comparison, the following curriculum critically analyzes western habits and customs with respect to the conception, gestation, birth, and parenting of children — and the impact this is having on individuals, families, society, and the human species as a whole.
+The course you are about to review is designed to examine cultural practices, attitudes, and beliefs in the areas of sexuality, pregnancy, childbirth and parenting.
+By utilizing cross-cultural anthropological data as a method of comparison, the following curriculum critically analyzes western habits and behaviors with respect to the conception, gestation, birth, and parenting of children — and the impact this is having on individuals, families, society, and the human species as a whole.